 Eating with a company has an extremely positive impact on our well-being and we should seize every opportunity to get together with friends and family.

 Don’t skip it!
 If you don’t like feta cheese, probably this isn’t the recipe for you.
 Make this melon-caprese salad instead.
 Ok, I am just kidding.
-Truth be told, Greek salad without feta cheese is like food without salt.
+Truth be told, Greek village salad without feta cheese is like food without salt.
 In my humble opinion, a Greek salad without feta cheese is just a tomato-cucumber salad.
-It may be good but it isn’t Greek salad.
+It may be good but it isn’t the authentic Greek village salad (you may order it “horiatiki” as we call it in Greece.
 Feta cheese adds this distinguished tangy flavor that enhances all flavors.

 Topped the salad with large chunks or blocks of feta and not crumbled feta, if it is possible.